What Are The Main Causes Of Pedestrian Accidents In Michigan?

 • Failure to use ordinary care, which is the care that a reasonably careful person would use (M Civ JI 10.02)

-If you suffered an injury you may be able to sue the at-fault, negligent driver who caused the caused the crash for compensation for your pain and suffering damages, excess medical bills, excess lost wages and other economic damages.
+If you suffered an injury you may be able to sue the at-fault, negligent driver who caused the crash for compensation for your pain and suffering damages, excess medical bills, excess lost wages and other economic damages.

 In Michigan, the amount of compensation that may result from the main causes of pedestrian accidents will largely come from the at-fault driver’s liability insurance coverage.

-Under Michigan law, the minimum liability limit that drivers must carry is $250,000/$500,000 – although drivers “may choose to purchase lower limits” of $50,000 and $100,000.
+Under state law, the minimum liability limit that drivers must carry is $250,000/$500,000 – although drivers “may choose to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))

 If the vehicle being driven by the at-fault driver who injured you was an Uber or Lyft or a truck or commercial vehicle, then his or her liability insurance coverage limits may be higher.

-Recovering Michigan No-Fault benefits
+Recovering No-Fault benefits

 In Michigan, when you have suffered injuries resulting from the main causes of pedestrian accidents, you may be able to recover No-Fault PIP benefits which will help pay for your medical bills, lost wages (if your injuries disable you from working), transportation and mileage costs for traveling to and from doctor appointments, household replacement services and attendant care services.